fizyk/fizyk.github.io/posts/2014-07-03-mirakuru-your-tests-little-helper.rst

 Why the `mirakuru` name then?
 +++++++++++++++++++++++++++++

-If you've seen Arrow tv series, you'll already know, if You haven't, mirakuru was there a substance, a super-soldier serum invented by Japanese scientists during World War II.
+If you've seen `Arrow <http://www.imdb.com/title/tt2193021/>`_ TV series, you'll already know, if You haven't, mirakuru was a substance, a super-soldier serum invented by Japanese scientists during World War II.
 It gave injected person a super human abilities, speed, reflex, strength, healing - (Something like Cpt.
 America from Marvel's Universe).
-And just as mirakuru there, this package, will allow your tests to run without You to care about database service being running on your test machine.
+And just as **mirakuru** there, this package, will allow your tests to run without You to care about database service being running on your test machine.

-But mirakuru there had also a side effect, their user was rendered emotionally unstable, unpredictable, and hallucinating.
+But **mirakuru** there had also a side effect, their user was rendered emotionally unstable, unpredictable, and hallucinating.
 And same here, You've got to watch on how many processes you start, and what they're doing.